Automation Rules

 • Starting from a specific time but without an end date

-• Setting a specific date period
+• Setting a specific period of dates

 • Leaving both fields empty, so it will run until explicitly stopped